amruthsrepo/Android-Demo/README.md

 # Android demo app- Jobs List

-This is an applicaion with a simple capability to retrieve a list of Jobs, filter them and display in a specific sorting order.
+This is a Java applicaion with a simple capability to retrieve a list of Jobs, filter them and display in a specific sorting order.

 ## Loading screen